Many clients set up plans, get their investment accounts established and then fail to meet the funding deadlines. It is rare, but it does happen.

 Cash balance plan contribution deadline

 So if you have examined the pros and cons of cash balance plans and decide one is right for you, take note of the cash balance plan contribution deadline.
+Regardless of the deadline, the contribution must be made before you file your tax return for the prior year.

 You don’t want to find yourself with penalties and even worse – the loss of the plan tax deduction.